lsandig/Kirstine.jl/docs/src/extend-criterion.md

 Next, we will implement the alternative D-criterion for [`Identity`](@ref) and [`DeltaMethod`](@ref) transformations.
-Since it is in some way the exponential of the predefined version, we will call it `DexpOptimality`.
+Since it is in some way the exponential of the predefined version, we will call it `DexpCriterion`.

 ```@example main
 using Kirstine
 using LinearAlgebra: Symmetric, det

-struct DexpOptimality <: Kirstine.DesignCriterion end
+struct DexpCriterion <: Kirstine.DesignCriterion end

 # `tnim` is the transformed normalized information matrix.
 # It is implicitly symmetric, i.e. only the upper triangle contains sensible values.